 The comparison of modelled and measured annual mean NO_x and NO2 concentrations at the monitoring sites locations is shown in Figure 2-2.
 Generally, the model did not exhibit systematic under or over prediction of NO_x and NO2 concentrations.
 The relationship between NO_x and NO2 tends to be non-linear, for this reason the percentage of the monitoring sites for which the modelled annual mean concentrations fall outside the data quality objectives is greater for NO_x than for NO2 (Tables 2-2 and 2-3).
-In 2016, 19 sites were used to compare modelled and measured NO_x and NO2 concentrations.
-The agreement between measured and modelled background concentrations is fair, although two sites (Caerphilly Hafodyrynys and M4 Newport) are considerably higher than modelled concentrations.
-The model under predicts the roadside NO_x and NO2 concentrations at many monitoring sites.
-The most likely causes of over or under - predictions are the inaccuracies in emissions or traffic flow information on the road link.
-The Caerphilly Hafodyrynys and M4 Newports are the inaccuracies of where measured NO_x concentrations are far higher than the model predicts.
+In 2017, 20 sites were used to compare modelled and measured NO_x and NO2 concentrations.
+The agreement between measured and modelled background concentrations is fair, although two sites (Caerphilly Hafodyrynys and Swansea Station Court High Street) are considerably higher than modelled concentrations.
+The model under predicts the roadside NO_x and NO2 concentrations or traffic flow information on the road link.
+The Caerphilly Hafodyrynys and Swansea Station Court High Street sites are examples of where measured NO_x concentrations are far higher than the model predicts.

 The main reason for the NO_x discrepancy at Caerphilly Hafodyrynys is because the site is on a main road and gateway to Caerphilly County Borough Council.
 The site is on a hill and on the opposite side of the road there is a large retaining wall which creates a canyon effect.
 There is a signalised junction at the bottom of the hill which can create a build-up of traffic.
-The main reason for the discrepancy at M4 Newport is because the site is close to a major junction where there are frequent queues.
+The main reason for the discrepancy at Swansea Station Court High Street is because there is a bus stop immediately outside the site.
+It is also close to congestion caused by signal-controlled lights and mini roundabouts.
+There is also Swansea Railway station opposite the site.

-A very good agreement between modelled and monitored concentrations is found at the Port Talbot Margam and Swansea Morriston Roadside site.
+A very good agreement between modelled and monitored concentrations is found at the Caerphilly White Street and Cwmbran sites.
 The concentrations measured reflect very well the amount of traffic passing the monitoring stations.
 This shows that the combination of available spatial information (measured concentrations and traffic counts) allows the model to predict the concentrations accurately.
-Swansea Cwm Level Park, Newport, Cwmbran, Aston Hill, and Caerphilly White Street sites also show a very good agreement between modelled and measured values.
+Swansea Cwm Level Park, Aston Hill, Narberth, Cardiff and Wrexham sites also show a very good agreement between modelled and measured values.

 The largest outlier in the NO2 analysis is again found at Caerphilly Hafodyrynys.
-These are both roadside locations with very high measured concentrations.
+This is a roadside location with very high measured concentrations.

-Table 2-2: Summary statistics for comparison between modelled and measured annual mean concentrations of NO_X at background and roadside sites, $\mu g m^{-3}$ (as NO2)
+Table 2-2: Summary statistics for comparison between modelled and measured annual mean concentrations of NO_x at background and roadside sites, $\mu g m^{-3}$ (as NO2)

 NO x annual mean Average modelled Average measured Number of sites used Number within range Percentage within range

-Background 24.2 22.9 7 4 57
+Background 16.8 17.6 6 4 67

-Roadside 73.0 98.6 12 6 50
+Roadside 61.0 92.7 14 6 43